-Depreciation/ amortisation is provided on the written down value basis over the estimated useful lives of the assets on a pro-rate basis.
+Depreciation/ amortisation is provided on the written down value basis over the estimated useful lives of the assets on a pro-rata basis.
 The useful lives have been determined based on technical evaluation carried out by the management's expert, in order to reflect the actual usage of the assets.
 The asset's useful lives are reviewed and adjusted, if appropriate, at the end of each reporting period.

-Plant and equipment: 20 years Office equipment: 5 years Furniture and fixtures: 15 years vi) Financial Instruments
+Building and sheds: 30 years Plant and equipment: 20 years Computers : 6 years Office equipment: 5 years Furniture and fixtures: 15 years